JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/project_setup/index.md

   url: https://www.youtube.com/watch?v=_AFwFvGnEpY
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 In this tutorial we are going to set up the FastAPI project with PyCharm.
-We are going to use the PyCharm Professional EAP **2021.3** which includes FastAPI project type, EAP stands for **Early Access Program** but very soon it will be part of the stable release.
+We are going to use the PyCharm Professional EAP **2021.3** which includes a FastAPI project type.
+EAP stands for **Early Access Program** but very soon it will be part of the stable release.

 * **Note**: Just for your information, I am running this entire project in a virtual machine  through VMWare workstation which has Ubuntu 20.04 LTS